 The best impact drivers have reversible controls.
 This will allow you to use the tool to fasten and loosen lugs.

-How to Use an Impact Driver in 7 Steps
+How to Use an Impact Driver

 If you haven’t used an impact driver before, here is how to use one.